MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsUserCallingSettings.md

 Set-CsUserCallingSettings -Identity user10@contoso.com -GroupMembershipDetails $gmd
 ```

-In this example user10@contoso.com is a member of 2 call groups: user20@contoso.com and user30@contoso.com.
+In this example user10@contoso.com is a member of two call groups: user20@contoso.com and user30@contoso.com.
 User10@contoso.com would like to have Banner notification for the

 first call group and Mute notification for the last one.

 ### Example 9